-- The MSW program reserves the right to request additional materials and/or interviews pertaining to program admission.
-Admission to the MSW program is based on the professional judgment of the MSW Admissions Committee.
-Only applicants eligible to be licensed as a social worker in the state of Alaska will be admitted to the MSW program.
+- The Master of Social Work (MSW) reserves the right to request additional materials and/or interviews pertaining to program admission.
+Admission to the MSW is based on the professional judgment of the MSW Admissions Committee.
+Only applicants eligible to be licensed as a social worker in the state of Alaska will be admitted to the MSW.
 Please contact the School of Social Work for further information.

-Additional Criteria for Admission to the Full MSW Program:
+Additional Criteria for Admission to the Full MSW:

-- Two prerequisite courses (completed with a grade of “C” or better):
+- Two prerequisite courses (completed with a minimum grade of C):

-- 3.50 GPA in BSW program core courses (course work in human behavior, policy, research, practice, and practicum).
+- Minimum GPA of 3.50 in BSW core courses (course work in human behavior, policy, research, practice, and practicum).

-- Two prerequisite courses (completed with a grade of “C” or better):
+- Two prerequisite courses - one in human biology and one in statistics (completed with a minimum grade of C):

-To maintain satisfactory progress toward the degree, a student in the MSW program is expected to achieve a GPA of 3.00 or better on a 4.00 scale with no individual course grade lower than a C and to adhere to the Code of Ethics of the National Association of Social Workers.
-Students must earn a grade of B or better in all field practicum courses: SWK A639, SWK A644, SWK A645, SWK A646 and SWK A647.
+To maintain satisfactory progress toward the degree, a student in the MSW is expected to achieve a minimum GPA of 3.00 on a 4.00 scale with no individual course grade lower than a C and to adhere to the Code of Ethics of the National Association of Social Workers.
+Students must earn a minimum grade of B in all field practicum courses: SWK A639, SWK A644, SWK A645, SWK A646, SWK A647.

 Candidacy for a Master of Social Work